HYDERABAD TOURISM GUIDE

-Sanjeevaiah Park is a major recreation centre located next to Hussain Sagar, at the end of Necklace Road, in Hyderabad.
+Sanjeevaiah Park is a major recreation center located next to Hussain Sagar, at the end of Necklace Road, in Hyderabad.
 It is named after the former President of India, Mr. Neelam Sanjeev Reddy.
-It houses a rose garden, rock garden and a floral clock.
+It houses a rose garden, rock garden, and a floral clock.

-Indira Park, a recreation park for children situated near lower Tank Bund, Hyderabad.
+Indira Park, a recreation park for children situated near the Lower Tank Bund, Hyderabad.
 It is named after the former Prime Minister of India, Mrs. Indira Gandhi.
 It is one of the oldest parks in the twin cities.

 A couple of small rocky hillocks in the middle of Hyderabad beside the Hussain Sagar Lake are known as Naubat pahad and Kala pahad. (‘Pahad’ means hill and ‘Naubat’ means drum).
 It is said that the Mughals used to beat large drums to announce official proclamations from Naubat Pahad.